Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations

 This can be explained by the wide observational redshift range of HI IM projects, which can break the degeneracy between $w$ and $h$ resided in {\it Planck} data and improve the measurement of IDE.
 Nevertheless, Table~\ref{tab.IDE1} shows that {\it Planck} 2018 still holds advantage on restricting early-Universe parameters, i.e., $A_s$ and $n_s$.
 In practice, the projected $1\sigma$ uncertainties from SKA1-MID Band\,1 are substantially the same order as those of {\it Planck} 2018 from~\cite{Bachega:2019fki}, whose advantage compared to Band\,2 is less than one order of magnitude, whereas BINGO is $\sim 1$ order of magnitude below.
+Another sparkle worth mentioning is the strict bound on $h$ laid by SKA1-MID Band\,2, outperforming all other projects considered here.
 Besides, we readily notice that all three HI IM surveys perform better than, or at least as good as, {\it Planck} 2018 does on constraining $\Omega_{\mathrm{c}}h^2$.